Cxbx-Reloaded/game-compatibility/README.md

 Unique game-compatibility issues are kept open forever, regardless of state.

-Issue titles MUST mention the official title name, followed by a Title ID in square brackets, nothing else.
+Issue titles MUST mention the XBE title, optionally followed by an alternative title in square brackets, followed by a mandatory Title ID in square brackets, nothing else.

+Example : [FROM RUSSIA WITH LOVE (TM) \[007: From Russia with Love\] \[45410079\]](https://github.com/Cxbx-Reloaded/game-compatibility/issues/10).

 Use the pre-defined GitHub issue labels to indicate compatibility-attributes.